 Self-Hosted WordPress Sites

-I’m using the Monarch plugin on this self-hosted WordPress site, which provides the social media share button that float on the left.
-It’s not free, but it provides the features I want.
-Blogging Wizard has an article, 12 Best Social Sharing Plugins For WordPress, that reviews other plugins offering Facebook (and other social media) Share buttons.
+We are using the Monarch plugin on this self-hosted WordPress site, which provides the social media share button that float on the left.
+It’s not free, but it provides the features we want.
+Blogging Wizard has an article, 10 Best WordPress Social Media Share Plugins For 2021, that reviews other plugins offering Facebook (and other social media) Share buttons.

 If your blog is hosted by WordPress.com, use the Sharing Buttons found on the Social Settings page (Dashboard > Settings > Social) to enable a Facebook Share button.